Sangeetha2022/github/docs/planning/2022/overall plan/gep-plan-2022.md

 ### Shareable features

-- architecture that allows for the addition of features to the generator
+- architecture that allows for the addition of features library to the generator
   - gepTagManager, gepFileManager, gepForums, gepInventory, gepShoppingCart
+- Connector Library
+  - SalesForce
+  - Keka

 ### Government data as features